mauriziobrt/ddsp_max_msp/ReadMe.md

 You will also need the Min-DevKit, available from the Package Manager inside of Max or [directly from Github](https://github.com/Cycling74/min-devkit).

-## Contributors / Acknowledgements

-The me is the work of some amazing and creative artists, researchers, and coders.

 ## Support

 For support, please contact the developer of this package.